 Organization and Responsibilities

-As an integral part of ECC's Risk Management Scheme, ECC's BCM Policy is regularly enhanced and adjusted.
+ECC's BCM Policy is regularly enhanced and adjusted.
 The Managing Board holds responsible for the policy and any changes to it.
-The Risk Controlling Department performs a coordinating, supervising and validating function.
+The Compliance Department in collaboration with the Risk Controlling Department performs a coordinating, supervising and validating function.
 Business continuity measures are implemented within the business-critical-departments under the responsibility of the head of the respective organizational unit.

-The BCM Policy is comprised of the BCM Strategy, the ECC Crisis Management Strategy and the ECC Business Impact Analysis.
-The BCM Strategy and Crisis Management Policy define procedures and responsibilities to ensure business continuity in the event of an emergency, disaster or any discruption of business critical processes, as defined in the Business Impact Analysis.
-Information is supplied to employees in the associated BCM Handbook and department-specific BCM plans.
+The BCM Policy is comprised of the BCM Strategy, the ECC Disaster Management Strategy and the ECC Business Impact Analysis.
+The BCM Strategy and Disaster Management Policy define procedures and responsibilities to ensure business continuity in the event of an emergency, disaster or any disruption of business critical processes, as defined in the Business Impact Analysis.
+Information is supplied to employees in the department-specific BCM plans.